Bilevel methods for image reconstruction: Notation

 \citet{ghadimi:2018:approximationmethodsbilevel} were the first to provide a finite-time analysis of the bilevel problem.
 The authors proposed and analyzed the Bilevel Approximation (BA) method (see \aref{alg: ba}).
-BA uses two nested loops and is very similar to the gradient-based methods described in the previous section.
+BA uses two nested loops.
 The inner loop minimizes the lower-level cost to some accuracy, determined by the number of lower-level iterations; the more inner iterations, the more accurate the gradient will be, but at the cost of more computation and time.
 The outer loop is (inexact) projected gradient steps on \lfcn.
 Ref. \citep{ghadimi:2018:approximationmethodsbilevel} used the minimizer result \eqref{eq: IFT final gradient dldparams} (with the IFT perspective for the derivation) to estimate the upper-level gradient.

 [2] {\makebox[0pt][#1]{#2}} [1] {\text{\nowidth{c}{#1}}} [1] {\text{\nowidth{l}{#1}}} [1] {\text{\nowidth{r}{#1}}}

 To bound the complexity of BA, \citep{ghadimi:2018:approximationmethodsbilevel} first related the error in the lower-level solution to the error in the upper-level gradient estimate as